 The book addresses how spastic diplegia develops over the lifespan and explains the evidence-based, best-practice treatments.
 It empowers parents of young children, and adolescents and adults with the condition, to become better advocates and co–decision makers in the medical process.
 The focus of this optimistic, yet practical book is on maximizing activity and participation—living life to its fullest.
 Health care professionals, educators, students, and extended family members will also benefit from reading this book.
-The content of the book is applicable to an international audience.
 Indeed, while this book focuses on spastic diplegia, much of what is addressed also applies to other forms of spastic CP at GMFCS levels I to III, namely hemiplegia and quadriplegia.

 ABOUT THE AUTHOR/EDITORS